Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Entropy and mutual information for entanglement assessment

 \subsection{Maximal entropy states}

 Entanglement measures can only be used to identify relevant quantum features if there is a notion of maximal entanglement.
 By construction, the nuclear shell model constrains the number of allowed many-body states to those included in the valence space, and therefore the maximal entropy.
 This means that it is not sufficient to focus on the dimension of the Hilbert space obtained after the fermionic encoding.
 For example, let us consider $^{8}$Be, with two valence neutrons and protons in the \emph{p} shell (see Fig.~\ref{fig:sd_diagram}).
 The $^{8}$Be ground state has $J=M=0$.
 Since there are $12$ single-particle states, we need $12$ qubits in the Jordan-Wigner mapping to encode all the possible fermionic excitations.
 The dimension of the Hilbert space in this computational basis is thus $2^{12}$.
 After an arbitrary equipartition, the resulting spaces of the subsystems would have a dimension of $2^6$.
 However, to reach the maximal entropy $S_{max}$ between two partitions $A$ and $B$, one must actually be able to build a state of the form

-according to the Schmidt decomposition \cite{ekert_1995}.
-This, however, is not possible for $S_{max}=6$ in $^{8}$Be, due to proton and neutron number conservation and the constraint $M=0$.
-Therefore, the dimension of this truncated space after a partition is only an upper bound for the von Neumann entropy, and is in fact unreachable.
-A better bound would be the dimension of the many-body basis when considering the modes in the partition.

-We can find all possible product states by running through each possible $M_Z\in \{ -2,-1,0,1,2\}$ value for protons, and pairing them with any of the neutron states with opposite $M_N=-M_Z$.
-In the proton-neutron partition, there are $15$ possible ways to arrange the $2$ protons in $^{8}$Be, and we can pair each of these with the neutron state that mirrors the occupations over the sign of $M$ to form a state of the form in Eq.~(\ref{eq:max_ent}).
-Constructing a state with higher entropy is not possible because there are no more elements of the basis, so $S=\log_2(15)=3.9<6$ is the maximum limit.